pceftpos/Examples/Test.Angular.SignalR.Async/README.md

 ## __Usage__
 __Please note, if you what to get notifications from REST API you should deploy your POS API.
 The notifications will not be shown at the Client for localhost__

-Once the application is running you will see the following page with Home, Pinpad and Settings tabs.
+Once the application is running you will see the following page with Home, Pinpad and Settings tabs.<br/>
 ![POS Start](Docs/pos_txn.png)

 ##### Check Status
 First of all go to Pinpad tab and click "Status" button to check it.
-The notification shows finished operation:
+The notification shows finished operation:<br/>
 ![Status](Docs/notification_status.png)

-The following picture shows the successful status
+The following picture shows the successful status<br/>
 ![POS Pinpad Status](Docs/pos_pinpad_status.png)

 ##### Do Logon
-If the status is "LOGON REQUIRED"
+If the status is "LOGON REQUIRED"<br/>
 ![POS Pinpad Status Logon required](Docs/pos_logon_required.png)

 Click "Logon" button to finish pinpad set up.
-You will see the following sequence of notifications showing using SignalR library
+You will see the following sequence of notifications showing using SignalR library.
-__Notifications sequence may vary depending on pinpad__
+__Notifications sequence may vary depending on pinpad.__<br/>
 ![Logon Init](Docs/notification_logon.png),   ![Logon Approve](Docs/notification_approve.png),   ![Logon Done](Docs/notification_logon_done.png)

 Close the last notification.
-The final POS view for logon complete:
+The final POS view for logon complete:<br/>
 ![POS Pinpad Logon done](Docs/pos_logon_done.png)

 ##### Make transaction
 Now you can make a transaction, just go to Home tab and click Transaction button for $1.00 transaction.
 You will see the following sequence of notifications showing using SignalR library
-__Notifications sequence may vary depending on pinpad__
+__Notifications sequence may vary depending on pinpad__<br/>
 ![Txn Swipe Card](Docs/notification_swipe_card.png), ![Txn Select Account](Docs/notification_enter_acc.png), ![Txn Enter pin](Docs/notification_enter_pin.png), ![Txn Process](Docs/notification_wait.png), ![Txn Approved](Docs/notification_approve.png), ![Txn Finish](Docs/notification_finish.png)

 Once the transactions is finished, close the last notification.
-The POS Client will show transaction detains and the receipt:
+The POS Client will show transaction detains and the receipt:<br/>
 ![POS Txn](Docs/pos_txn_done.png)

 ##### Decline transaction
 You can decline transaction, but hitting "Cancel" button on one of the Notifications (Swipe Card, Enter Account, Enter Pin) before transaction is processed.
-Once doing it you will see the notification
+Once doing it you will see the notification <br/>
 ![Txn Cancelled](Docs/notification_txn_cancelled.png)

 and the POS Client will show the transaction data (Receipt may be shown or not.
-It depends on pinpad settings)
+It depends on pinpad settings)<br/>
 ![POS Txn Cancelled](Docs/pos_txn_cancelled.png)

 ##### Settings
 At Settings tab you can update the POS Server API and default transaction amount, which is using on Home page.
-The file at "ClientApp\src\assets\config.json" contains this data.
+The file at "ClientApp\src\assets\config.json" contains this data.<br/>
 ![POS Settings](Docs/pos_settings.png)

 ## __Troubleshooting__